jonlawlor/rel/README.md

 + Implement non relational operations like order?
 + Hook up chan_mem to some kind of copying mechanism
 + Should attributes have an associated type, or just a name like it is now?
++ Rewrite Predicate and Attribute interface (http://www.reddit.com/r/golang/comments/29ng75/tired_of_lightweight_simple_orms_youre_in_luck/cimwcqn)
++ Refactor reflection on tuples to a new type, instead of having reflect.ValueOf and reflect.TypeOf calls everywhere.

 Errors & Cancellation
 =====================